 After taking a few minutes to perform a very beautiful song, the band once again picks up the pace.
 While “Homage” is a tune that has a very simply sound and approach to the music, “Upon This Rock” on the Dreamtiger & Other Tails release from Bethesda has a harder sound and once again finds the band in an indie frame of mind.
 Along with Delaney’s vocals, the song also features the vocals of lead guitarist Eric Sloan as he sings his part as a duet with Delaney.
 The trumpet playing of rhythm guitarist Eric Ling also gives the song a very indie feel.

 Dreamtiger & Other Tails comes to a close with the song that helps give the release its name.
-“Dreamtiger” is probably the strongest song on the album and could easily be thought of as the song that truly allows the listener to hear the talent of all musicians involved.
+“Dreamtiger” begins with the sound of the organ and quickly segues into a track that almost sounds like something from the Austin, Texas band of Sixpence None the Richer, except that there is much more to the track.
+The song features a strong Adult Contemporary feel to the music and starts off with a gentle feel to the pace before the members of the band pick up both the energy and pace of the track.
+At over five minutes of playtime, “Dreamtiger” is probably the strongest song on the album and could easily be thought of as the song that truly allows the listener to hear the talent of all musicians involved.
 The rock music created by the band, the violin playing of Estee Beasley and the beautiful vocals of Shanna Delaney combine on this song to create the best track on this release.

-While Dreamtiger & Other Tails from Greater Cleveland’s Bethesda is only five songs long, this is the type of release where you get so many different sides of a band that you really wish the album was longer.
+Dreamtiger & Other Tails from Greater Cleveland’s Bethesda is only five songs long.
+And because of that, it comes to a close much faster than you realize.
+This is the type of release where you get so many different sides of a band that you really wish the album was longer.